Efficient way to hydrogenate nitrogen-containing aromatic compounds developed

 Typical methods of adding hydrogen to a nitrogen-containing cyclic amine involve using hydrogen gas as a proton and electron source.
 The hydrogenation process relies on hydrogen obtained through the steam reforming of methane, a major greenhouse gas.

 Not only is this method energy-intensive, but it is also responsible for around 3% of the global carbon dioxide emissions.
-This process is also highly dependent on fossil fuels and takes a great amount of energy.
+This process is also highly dependent on and takes a great amount of energy.
 Fortunately, researchers have found a way around this by developing an anion-exchange membrane (AEM) electrolyzer.

-An AEM electrolyzer allows for the hydrogenation of different kinds of pyridines at ambient temperature and pressure, without having to use acidic additives like in traditional methods.
+An AEM electrolyzer allows for the hydrogenation of different kinds of pyridines at and pressure, without having to use acidic additives like in traditional methods.
 The electrolyzer works to split water into its components, atomic hydrogen and oxygen.
 The atomic hydrogen obtained is then added to the cyclic compound.

 The AEM electrolyzer also demonstrates great versatility with other nitrogen-containing aromatics, making it a promising path for a wide set of applications.
 Additionally, by developing a method that can be used at ambient temperatures and pressures, the electrical energy needed for the process is dramatically decreased.